naort-dev/star-backend/README.md

 Working directory:
 <...>/backend/

-Use specific interpreter:
+Use specified interpreter:
-(add python venv-3.6.7)
+same SDK as above

 Environment variables:
 same as Gunicorn